Buying prescription drugs for dogs each month can get expensive.

-Let’s take a look at some of the reasons why pet medication for dogs is so expensive today, and then I’ll give you a few tips of my own on how to save money when buying dog meds for your pooch this upcoming year.
+In this article, we'll take a look at some of the reasons why pet medication for dogs is so expensive today and go over a few tips on how to save money when buying dog meds for your pooch this year and in the future.

 Pet Health Industry is Booming

-There’s really no surprise that as dog owners we’ll be finding it extremely difficult to budget well for dog medication costs in 2018.
-Have you seen the numbers?
-Here are some statistics from the pet health industry:
+It's no surprise that dog owners find it difficult to budget well for dog medication costs year after year.

-For majority of pet owners, it breaks down as follows into the following categories: dog's surgery at $474/year, dog's routine health expenses at $257/year, and the minimum spend on vitamins and supplements (not meds) was at $58/year on average.
+For majority of pet owners, it breaks down as follows into the following categories: dog's surgery at $426/year, dog's routine health expenses at $212/year, and the minimum spend on vitamins and supplements (not pet medication) was at $58/year on average.

-As prices for dog medications continue to rise, the pet medication market is growing at a staggering rate and the whole pet industry is at an all-time high right now, surpassing a whooping $69 billion in revenue, according to APPA.
-The sales for pet medications alone are projected to reach $10.2 billion in 2018, according to FTC.
+As prices for dog medications continue to rise, the pet medication market is growing at a staggering rate and the whole pet industry is at an all-time high right now, surpassing a whopping $95 billion in revenue (source).

 Why Is Pet Medication for Dogs So Expensive?